nystudio107/nginx-craft/README.md

 ## Forge & opcache

+**N.B.:** Forge now has `opcache` functionality baked-in, you can enable it via the Server settings, so this information is largely deprecated.

 If you're using Forge, understand that `opcache` is off by default.
 To enable it, go to your server in Forge, click on *Edit Files* and choose *Edit PHP FPM Configuration* and search on `opcache`.
 Here are the defaults I use; tweak them to suit your needs:

     [opcache]